Instructor Pathway

 A Clear Path for People Who Want to Teach

 NaSHA’s Instructor Pathway exists to support riders who want to become thoughtful, effective instructors — without forcing them into a one-size-fits-all model or demanding immediate credentials.
-This pathway exists to help instructors help their students develop speed and precision responsibly — without creating confusion, fear, or blowups in horses.
+It's a framework for people who want to teach responsibly — not a certification program.

 We regularly receive requests from around the country asking who can help develop shooting horses and riders.
 The Instructor Pathway exists to support the next generation of instructors, so the growing demand for guidance in the shooting horse discipline can be met responsibly.
 Teaching the shooting horse discipline is not the same as riding well.
 NaSHA’s Instructor Pathway is designed to support capable riders who want to teach responsibly — not replace experienced trainers or create certification requirements.